What You Should Know About Hearing Amplifiers

 The Pocketalker Ultra Duo from Williams Sound

-The Pocketalker Ultra Duo from Williams Sound is a very different hearing amplifier.
+The Pocketalker Ultra from Williams Sound is a very different hearing amplifier.
 Instead of the classic behind-the-ear amplifying earbud, the Pocketalker looks more like a cassette player with headphones.
-Users wear an over-the-head pair of headphones or a single earbud, then use the microphone to pick up the sound they want to hear.
-The microphone can be detached and extended for extra clarity.
+Users wear an over-the-head pair of headphones or a single earbud, then use the microphone on the main cassette-player-shaped device to pick up the sound they want to hear.
+This microphone can be detached and extended from the main device for extra clarity.

-The Pocketalker also comes with an extension cord that can be used to connect directly to a TV set for the clearest listening possible.
-It also features a belt clip for easy carrying throughout the day.
-The device uses 2 AAA batteries to function and can last up to 100 hours on a single set of batteries.
+A 12-foot extension cord and a microphone clip come with the Pocketalker so users can attach the microphone near the loudspeaker of a TV for enhanced listening.
+The amplifier can also be used with a belt clip or lanyard for easy carrying throughout the day.
+The device uses 2 AAA batteries to function and can last up to 200 hours on a single set of batteries.

-Overview of the Pocketalker Ultra Duo from Williams Sound
+Overview of the Pocketalker Ultra from Williams Sound

 Cost